 Sexual Harassment Laws for Women in Pakistan:

-Following are the laws for women that are implemented in the sexual harassment cases:
+Following are the laws for females that are implemented in the sexual harassment cases:

 1. If a drunk person appears in any public place and there causes annoyance to any person including female, he could be punished with imprisonment, or with fine or with both under Section 510 of the Pakistan Penal Code, 1860.